Prepaid Funeral Plans Pros and Cons in 2022

 - Flexible payment options with affordable monthly instalments

-- Some funeral plans do not guarantee all of the services included
+- Some funeral plans do not guarantee all the services included in the plan

 - Most plans will not provide cover if you move abroad